Generic Name: Minocycline hydrochloride

 How should I store Minocycline hydrochloride capsules?

 Medicines are sometimes prescribed for purposes other than those listed in a Patient Information leaflet.
-Do not use Minocycline hydrochloride capsules for a condition for which it was not prescribed.
+Do not use Minocycline hydrochloride capsules for a condition for which they were not prescribed.
 Do not give Minocycline hydrochloride capsules to other people, even if they have the same symptoms you have.
-It may harm them.
+They may harm them.

-This Patient Information leaflet summarizes the most important information about Minocycline hydrochloride.
+This Patient Information leaflet summarizes the most important information about Minocycline hydrochloride capsules.
 If you would like more information, talk with your doctor.

-Your doctor or pharmacist can give you information about Minocycline hydrochloride that is written for health care professionals.
-For more information, you can also call Watson Laboratories, Inc. at 1-800-272-5525
+Your doctor or pharmacist can give you information about Minocycline hydrochloride capsules that is written for health care professionals.
+For more information, you can also call Zydus Pharmaceuticals (USA), Inc. at 1-877-993-8779.

-What are the ingredients in Minocycline hydrochloride capsules?
+What are the ingredients in Minocycline hydrochloride capsules USP?

 Minocycline hydrochloride capsule